dailydotdev/docs/docs/key-features/the-companion.md

 Please visit the [extension store](https://api.daily.dev/get?_ga=2.190141803.157894557.1655794404-623033389.1647175282) and download the latest version and try again.

 ### 2. Check your settings
-On the daily.dev extension go to the menu item "Customize".
+On the daily.dev extension, go to the menu item "Customize".

 There you will see a section called "preferences".